frederic-perez/AmE-dictionary/data/dictionary.md

 __GRE__ A standardized test that is an admissions requirement for most Graduate Schools in the United States.
 __grease payment__ _idiom_ A sum of money, typically a bribe, paid to a government official or business person so as to facilitate or expedite some decision or transaction.
 __greaseballs__ :two::hammer:
+__great balls of fire__ _idiom_ An exclamation of surprise and amazement.
+Good heavens!; Wow! _Did you see that game?
+Great balls of fire—the Yankees tied it up with two outs in the bottom of the ninth!_
 __Great Dane__
 __great deal__ _idiom_ :dart: (often followed by `of') a large number or amount or extent.
 Much, a lot.
 __great strides__ _He made great strides during his presidency._